 Interagency consultation was conducted with INDOT, IDEM, FHWA, FTA, and EPA.
-During the preparation of the MTP 2045, 2020-2024 TIP, and the development of the conformity determination analysis, the consulting agencies communicated on a regular basis.
-This included, but was not limited to, scheduled conference calls on May 11, 2018, October 30, 2018, December 4, 2018, and December 20, 2018.
-For the conformity analysis, the procedures used and all of the major assumptions were subject to discussion, review, and consensus approval by the consulting agencies.
+During the preparation of the 2050 MTP, 2024-2028 TIP, and the development of the conformity determination analysis, the consulting agencies communicated on a regular basis.
 Interagency consultation was conducted consistent with the Indiana Conformity Consultation Guidance and the Conformity SIP as applicable.

 Public consultation was conducted consistent with planning rule requirements in 23 CFR 450.
-The Evansville MPO released the conformity documentation for a public comment period from February 11, 2019 through March 12, 2019.
+The Evansville MPO released the conformity documentation for a public comment period from January 25, 2023 through February 24, 2023.